ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/tmgmt_dgt_connector/README.md

 2 milestones are foreseen during the module development.

-# Milestone 1: Small jobs (Target end of June)
+## Milestone 1: Small jobs (Target end of June)

 To reach this milestone, the following development tasks will be executed:

-1. Adapting the TMGMT's "Add to card" feature for allowing users selecting elements to translate and for each of them attaching an URL that will be communicated to DGT as reference for helping the content translators (NEPT-869).
+1. Adapting the TMGMT's "Add to card" feature for allowing users selecting elements to translate and for each of them, attaching an URL that will be communicated to DGT as reference for helping the content translators (NEPT-869).
 2. Tailoring the TMGMT's "Add to card" checkout page to business requirements like the possibility to edit the URL for a card's element (NEPT-870, NEPT-871, NEPT-872 and NEPT-873).